Rovonn Russell/ Blog

 What is the biggest mistake people make when building their first AI agent?

-Trying to make the agent do everything — research, decide, execute, verify, and report — in one long context.
-The agents that actually work are the ones where the LLM is doing only the parts a script can't do, and everything else is hard-coded.
+Trying to make the agent do everything in one long context.
+The agents that actually work are the ones where the LLM is doing only the parts a script can't do.

 Ready to work with Rovonn Russell?